johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 To start MyEtherWallet for development navigate to the **dist** directory using the File Manager and double click on **index.html**.

 To start the pi's file manager `pcmanfm`

-My public key on Ethereum
-13eC582A8E8A676e78f4E8e2Bf6B135bBE97c306

 [My Ethereum Notes are Found Here](https://gist.github.com/johnshearing)
 [and here](https://github.com/johnshearing/Ethereum_Local_Block_Chain)